 Leukocytes ensure the defense of foreign bodies

-Eosinophil granulocytes serve the defense of worm parasites.
+Eosinophil granulocytes function as defense against parasites.

 Lymphocytes, except for natural killer cells, belong to the specific immune system.
-In the thymus, T-lymphocytes are trained to differentiate between foreign antigens and endogenous antigens and react accordingly.
-In the process, helper T cells as well as cytotoxic lymphocytes are developed which support the mechanisms of the specific and unspecific immune defense and which recognize virus-infected or degenerated cells and kill them.
+In the thymus, T lymphocytes are trained to differentiate between foreign antigens and endogenous antigens and react accordingly.
+In the process, helper T cells, as well as cytotoxic lymphocytes are developed, which support the mechanisms of the specific and unspecific immune defense, and which recognize virus-infected or degenerated cells and kill them.

 Natural killer cells are part of the unspecific immune system and can cause apoptosis in degenerated cells because of their cytolytic granules.

-|Formula elements||Main sub-types||Amount per microliter and importance (scale)||Appearance in the standard blood smear specimen||Summary of functions||Comment|
+|Formula elements||Main subtypes||Amount per microliter and importance (scale)||Appearance in the standard blood smear specimen||Summary of functions||Comment|

-|Erythrocytes (red blood cells)||5.2 million (4.4–6.0 million)||Flattened biconcave shape; no nucleus; light-red color||Transports oxygen and carbon dioxide between tissue and lung||Lifespan of about 120 days|
+|Erythrocytes (red blood cells)||5.2 million (4.4–6.0 million)||Flattened biconcave shape; no nucleus; light-red color||Transports oxygen and carbon dioxide between tissue and lungs||Lifespan of about 120 days.|

-|Leukocytes (white blood cells)||7000 (5000– 10,000)||Significantly dark-colored nucleus||All functions of the immune system||Exiting the capillaries and migrating into the tissue, lifespan: usually a few hours or days|
+|Leukocytes (white blood cells)||7000 (5000– 10,000)||Significantly dark-colored nucleus||All functions of the immune system||Exiting the capillaries and migrating into the tissue; lifespan of usually a few hours or days|

 |Leukocytes||Granulocytes||4360 (1800– 9950)||Plenty of granules in the cytoplasm; usually capped nucleus||Unspecific disease resistance||Classified by membrane-bound granules in the cytoplasm|

-|Neutrophils||4150 (1800–7300)||Amount of nuclear lobes increases with age||Phagocyte; particularly effective against bacteria, releasing cytotoxic chemical form granules||Most common leukocyte, lifespan: minutes up to days|
+|Neutrophils||4150 (1800–7300)||Number of nuclear lobes increases with age||Phagocytic cells; particularly effective against bacteria, releasing cytotoxic chemical from granules.||Most common leukocyte; lifespan: minutes up to days|

-|Eosinophils||165 (0–700)||Nucleus generally two-lobed; bright, red-orange granulate||Phagocytic cells; particularly effective with antigen-antibody complex; releasing histamines||Lifespan: minutes up to days|
+|Eosinophils||165 (0–700)||Nucleus is generally two-lobed; bright, red-orange granules||Phagocytic cells; particularly effective with antigen-antibody complex; releasing histamines||Lifespan: minutes up to days|

-|Basophils||44 (0–150)||Nucleus generally two-lobed but due to heavy, dense and dark purple granulate difficult to detect||Promote infections||Rarest leukocyte, lifespan: unknown|
+|Basophils||44 (0–150)||Nucleus is generally two-lobed but difficult to detect due to heavy, dense, and dark purple granules||Promote infections||Rarest leukocyte; lifespan: unknown|

-|Agranulocytes||2640 (1700– 4950)||Lack of granulate in the cytoplasm; has a simply shaped nucleus that can be indented||Immune defenses||Group consists of two major cell types of different origin|
+|Agranulocytes||2640 (1700– 4950)||Lack of granules in the cytoplasm; have a simply shaped nucleus that can be indented||Immune defenses||Group consists of 2 major cell types of different origin|

-|Lymphocytes||2185 (1500– 4000)||Spherocytes with a single, often large nucleus making up a large part of the cell volume; dark spots; appears as a large (natural killer cells) and a small (B and T cells) variant||Primary specific (adaptive) immunity; T cells directly attack other cells (cellular immunity); B cells release antibodies (humoral immunity); natural killer cells are similar to T cells, but unspecific||Initial cells originate in the bone marrow, secondary production takes place in the lymphoid tissue; several different subtypes; Memory cells form after contact with a pathogen and ensure a faster reaction; Lifespan: many years|
+|Lymphocytes||2185 (1500– 4000)||Spherocytes with a single, often large nucleus, making up a large part of the cell volume; dark spots; appears as a large (natural killer cells) and a small (B cells and T cells) variant||Primary specific (adaptive) immunity; T cells directly attack other cells (cellular immunity); B cells release antibodies (humoral immunity); natural killer cells are like T cells but unspecific||Initial cells originate in the bone marrow; secondary production takes place in the lymphoid tissue; several different subtypes; memory cells form after contact with a pathogen and ensure a faster reaction; lifespan: many years|

-|Monocytes||455 (200–950)||Largest leukocyte with indented or hoof-shaped nucleus||Particularly effective phagocytes engulf pathogens or damaged cells; They also serve as antigen-presenting cells for other components of the immune system||Produced in the red bone marrow; Designated as macrophages after leaving the circulation system|
+|Monocytes||455 (200–950)||Largest leukocyte with an indented or hoof-shaped nucleus||Particularly effective phagocytes engulf pathogens or damaged cells.
+They also serve as antigen-presenting cells for other components of the immune system||Produced in the red bone marrow; designated as macrophages after leaving the circulation system|

-|Platelets||350,000 (150,000–500,000)||Cell fragments which are surrounded by the plasma membrane and contain granules; violet spot||Hemostasis and release of growth factors in order to repair and heal tissues||Megacaryocytes-derived, which remain in the red bone marrow und release platelets in the circulation system|
+|Platelets||350,000 (150,000–500,000)||Cell fragments which are surrounded by the plasma membrane and contain granules; violet spot||Hemostasis and release of growth factors to repair and heal tissues||Derived from megakaryocytes which remain in the red bone marrow and release platelets in the circulatory system|

 Inflammatory values in the blood

 The C-reactive protein belongs to the immune system and is deemed to be a marker for acute inflammations.
-In a healthy person its concentration in the blood is below 10 mg/L.
+In a healthy person, its concentration in the blood is below 10 mg/L.

-- Renal anemia: erythropoietin, cause: renal failure
+- Renal anemia: erythropoietin; cause: renal failure

-- Aplastic anemia: erythrocyte deficiency, cause: bone marrow damage
+- Aplastic anemia: erythrocyte deficiency; cause: bone marrow damage

 Coagulation disorders are either innate or acquired.
 An increased bleeding tendency is mostly based on malfunction or lack of a coagulation factor: